nalipaz/xrecordgif/README.md

 xrecordgif 3
 ```

 After running the command you need to draw a rectangle in the location of the area you wish to capture.
 Recording commences upon dropping the drag handle.
+The gif is saved to `~/recording.gif`.